fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Book reflection' text="
 Another two part reflection for today.

-- What did you think of _Historical Theory_?
-How was it most useful?
-Where was it too confusing?
-What questions did it leave unanswered?
-How might we have prepared for or approached the book differently?

 - Describe Fulbrook's main point in ONE WORD.
 Really, just ONE WORD.
 But then write a short paragraph that describes what you mean and why you think that word is so central.
 Obviously no book can be adequately summarized in a single word, so let's all embrace the absurdity of this task as a fun way of highlighting and comparing in class the key theme/idea you found most compelling.

+- For lots of karma points, write a short letter to a future student of this class.
+What should they know before diving into _Historical Theory_?
+How can they approach it to get the most out of it?
+How was it most useful?
+Where was it too confusing?
+What questions did it leave unanswered?
 "%}

 {% include alert.html class='info' title='In class' text="